huohuoren4/docs/python/pytest/how_to_guides/unittest.md

 This default pytest traceback shows that the two test methods share the same `self.db` instance which was our intention when writing the class-scoped fixture function above.

-## Using autouse fixtures and accessing other fixtures
+## Using autouse fixtures and accessing other fixtures {#using-autouse-fixtures-and-accessing-other-fixtures}

 Although it’s usually better to explicitly declare use of fixtures you need for a given test, you may sometimes want to have fixtures that are automatically used in a given context.
 After all, the traditional style of unittest-setup mandates the use of this implicit fixture writing and chances are, you are used to it or like it.